anoma/namada/documentation/spec/src/base-ledger/governance.md

 # Namada Governance

-Anoma introduces a governance mechanism to propose and apply protocol changes with  or without the need for an hard fork.
+Namada introduces a governance mechanism to propose and apply protocol changes with  or without the need for an hard fork.
 Anyone holding some `NAM` will be able to propose some changes to which delegators and validators will cast their `yay` or `nay` votes.
-Governance on Anoma supports both `signaling` and `voting` mechanism.
+Governance on Namada supports both `signaling` and `voting` mechanisms.
 The difference between the the two is that the former is needed when the changes require an hard fork.
-In cases where the chain is not able to produce blocks anymore, Anoma relies on [off chain](#off-chain-protocol) signaling to agree on a common move.
+In cases where the chain is not able to produce blocks anymore, Namada relies on [off chain](#off-chain-protocol) signaling to agree on a common move.

 ## On-chain protocol